simoncblyth/opticks/notes/issues/joined_up_thinking_geometry_translation.rst

         9 : d4f5974d740cd7c78613c9d8563878c7 :   504 de:( 7  7) 1st:    15 sPanel0x71a8d90

-* sBar is different ?
-Looks like instance inside instance inside instance ...
+* sBar was different ?
+Difficulty from the instance inside instance inside instance ...
+(6 levels)
-* this is why need to check more than just the parent for contained repeat
+* changing stree::is_contained_repeat criteria succeded to get the factorizations to match

 ::